molecules/ThingsIdoLikeAboutPerl6/README.md

 Perl 6 is my favorite language.
 I could spend days telling you how awesome it is.

-But I obviously don't know it well enough, because so far there are only a few things that I don't like:
+But I obviously don't know Perl 6 well enough, because so far there are only three things that I don't like:

 1. `say` from Perl 5 is called `put` in Perl 6 and `say` in Perl 6 is similar enough to cause problems if you don't realize that difference (i.e. `say` prints the `.gist`, which is sometimes abbreviated compared to what `put` prints).
 2. Unused named parameters in method calls are silently ignored.
 Even https://github.com/nxadm/StrictNamedArguments does not fix except for on methods that you explictly declare `strict`.